8 Best First-Time Solo Travel Destinations in the U.S. (Safe + Easy Starter Cities)

 Where Not to Go for a First Solo Trip

-That was the best, now here’s the rest: where NOT to go for your first solo adventure:
+That was the best, now here’s the rest: where NOT to go for your first solo adventure.
+Don’t get me wrong: these cities are great places to visit solo later, but they can feel overwhelming for a first solo trip:

 New York: As we say in the South, “love it to death, but…” NYC is generally a great spot for solo travelers, but I don’t know if I’d do it for my first solo trip.
-It can be a bit overwhelming and unless you’ve been there before, you may not enjoy it if you choose it as a first solo trip.
+NYC is incredible for solo travel later, but the subway system, pace of the city, and neighborhood navigation can feel overwhelming if it’s your very first trip alone, unless you’ve been there before and already know what’s what.

 Los Angeles: I love L.A., but getting around can be horrible.
 You’re better off choosing San Diego as a first-time West Coast spot.